Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 Lecturer Email Office hours for students

-Pierluigi Graziani In-person: on Wednesdays after class time.
+Pierluigi Graziani In-person: on Wednesdays after 18:00 at the office.
 Online: by appointment.

 Teaching in foreign languages